chastitywhiterose/Chastity-Chess-Chapters/book/ebook/ChastityChessChapters-ebook.md

 Once I confirmed that the links worked correctly, I then converted to an epub file.

-`pandoc -t epub --metadata title="Chastity's Chess Chapters" ChastityChessChapters-ebook.md -o ebook.epub`
+`pandoc ChastityChessChapters-ebook.md -o ebook.epub -s --metadata title="Chastity's Chess Chapters" --metadata subtitle="Chess is not as hard to learn as you have been told!" --metadata author="Chastity White Rose"`

 Then I tested the epub by opening it in [Calibre](https://calibre-ebook.com/) to see how it looked.
 To my surprise, the conversion worked very well.